ThoughtWorksInc/streaming-data-pipeline/README.md

 # streaming-data-pipeline
 Streaming pipeline repo for data engineering training program

-See producers and consumers set up README in their respective directories.
+See producers and consumers set up README in their respective directories

 # local environment setup
 Make sure you have sbt installed.